-Hiinga is a Faith Driven Impact Investing Fund, dedicated to investing in the East African "Missing Middle" entrepreneurs, so they can create jobs that bridge the gap between poverty and wealth.
+Hiinga is a Christian Faith Driven Impact Investing Fund, dedicated to investing in the East African "Missing Middle" entrepreneurs, so they can create jobs that bridge the gap between poverty and wealth.
 Recognizing that access to capital is not the only requirement for business success, our loans are preceded by intensive business training through Hiinga’s mini-MBA program.
-In addition, we provide discipleship and leadership development to entrepreneurs so they can employ and mentor others, creating long-term value for their communities, families and churches.
+In addition, we provide Christian discipleship and leadership development to entrepreneurs so they can employ and mentor others, creating long-term value for their communities, families and churches.

 Since launching our SME Fund in 2017 with generous funding from Geneva Global's Integrated Fund, Hiinga has financed more than 100 Small and Medium Sized businesses in the agribusiness, education, healthcare and manufacturing sectors.
 These businesses directly employ over 2,000 individuals, and benefit tens of thousands more indirectly.
 We work across the country of Uganda, mantaining office locations in Kampala and Gulu, Northern Uganda.
 For the next 5 years, Hiinga has a goal to serve 2,500 entrepreneurs and directly impact the employment of 100,000 workers in our sectoral focus areas.

 Raised in a village in the heart of Uganda, Andy recognized first-hand the importance of entrepreneurship, hard work and education.
 Two weeks before his birth, his father was robbed of his car, shot, and killed.
 As the sole provider, Andy’s mother struggled to put food on the table in a home without running water or electricity.
 In addition, paying for her children’s school tuition seemed nearly impossible.+ Show More